culture-of-development/culture-of-development.github.io/source/_posts/how-we-sped-up-random-forest-processing-lots-of-common-performance-patterns.md

 That's a 16.37% reduction in time; that's nothing to shake a stick at.
 Let's be really clear when this kind of optimization matters.
 When a user visits the site, we need to perform this calculation for roughly 5,000 jobs, and at peak hours we're going to be handling roughly 450 requests per second.
 This code gets called _a lot_.

-If this were only happening once per request, we wouldn't worry about this kind of optimization because 800 times just isn't that much.
+If this were only happening once per request, we wouldn't worry about this kind of optimization because 450 times per second just isn't that much.
 But when you have code that's being called ~2,000,000 times per second, for hours on end, the lambda tax adds up very fast.

 ### Arrays of classes